Tony Nader: Career

 Nader published his second book, called Ramayan In Human Physiology in 2011, documenting the correlation between the characters, relationships, locations, and events of the Valmiki Ramayana with the structures and functions of human physiology.
 Nader says that his study does not conclude that the Ramayana belongs to any one religion or race or belief system.
 Rather, the Ramayana is the story of Natural Law and how it unfolds in every individual and the universe.
 In 2012, Nader was the keynote speaker on a tour of 10 cities in North American, entitled "A New Paradigm: Veda, Consciousness, the Ramayana, and the Self".
 His presentation in Chicago to 650 Indian Americans received a standing ovation.
 During the tour, Nader gave presentations on “Embodying Totality” and “Introductory Seminar on the Ramayan in Human Physiology".

 Nader in his book, Human Physiology-expression of Veda and the Vedic Literature, postulated that the physical and material are aspects of Consciousness rather than Consciousness being an epiphenomenon of physical matter or a product of the brain and the nervous system.
 During his 2014 course, Hacking Consciousness, at Stanford University, he presented its mathematical framework.
 Subsequently, he describes with further mathematical detail his postulate that multiplicity including all matter arises from a primordial singularity of Consciousness through the spontaneous phenomenon of Consciousness actually exercising its basic nature of being conscious and thus knowing itself.

-In his latest book One Unbounded Ocean of Consciousness Nader describes step by step how consciousness as a primary singularity and the underlying reality in all that there is, can manifest as multiplicity, expand, and evolve into the physical and material universe with all its diverse aspects.
-The paradigm he presents offers solutions to several philosophical and scientific problems and a unifying platform for many theories and belief systems.
-It addresses questions about freedom versus determinism, the source of evil, trial and error in evolution versus design, law, order, responsibility and justice.
-In this book he also discusses and defines fundamental ontological and epistemological questions about existence, reality, illusion, the nature of being, and the possible range of knowledge in the context of consciousness and how individual consciousness can be expanded to higher states beyond sleep, dream, and waking.
+Personal life

+Born and raised in Lebanon, Nader is also a French citizen.
+He discovered Transcendental Meditation as a pre-med student and through it was able to overcome the trauma of war that he had experienced growing up during a civil war in Lebanon.